Get Fit for Sailing in the Winter Season

 Do you sail a small dinghy, and need to work on flexibility and endurance?
 A Laser, for example, requires fluid motion, long periods of straight-leg hiking, constant forward, aft, in and out body movements, many fast trimming motions with the upper body, but not a great deal of raw muscle power.

-The competitive weight range is pretty narrow too, so most Laser, Radial or 4.7 sailors are aware of this, and where they fall in the range.
-Often, youth sailors need to increase their weight, and the over-35 Masters competitors need to shed those extra pounds to remain in the 165 to 185 pound sweet spot.
+The competitive weight range is pretty narrow too and most Laser, Radial or 4.7 sailors are aware of this, and where they fall in the range.
+Often, youth sailors need to increase their weight, and the over-35 Masters competitors need to shed those extra pounds to remain in the 165 to 185-pound sweet spot.

 Are you a keelboat sailor?
 Then you’ll be grinding winches and operating big travelers, roller furlers and reefing systems, anchor windlasses, etc. These may (or may not) work smoothly or be set up in an ergonomically friendly configuration.
 Especially for older keelboat sailors, operating these highly-loaded devices presents the risk of injury.

 As a sailor who competes in all three of these varieties of boats, I’ve worked sporadically on conditioning over the years.
 Recently, age, some health problems and a sedentary office job have caught up with me, so I decided to really get serious about fitness.
 It was “use it or lose it” time!

 Sailing a high-performance dinghy like a Laser or RS Aero takes a lot of fitness.